 - Users without an account can register an Academic Cloud account at https://www.gwdg.de/registration.

 - DFN AAI members can login using Sigle-Sign on.

 Inactivity and account deactivation

 Inactive accounts get deactivated after 18 months.
-Deactivation relieves our licensing and is determined based up last login timestamp.
-Contact support to have your account reactivated.
-Account content is retained.
+Deactivation relieves our licensing and is determined based on last login timestamp.

 The GWDG Nachrichten 04-05 2020 includes a detailed article to familiarize new users with rocket.chat's basic features (currently in german only).